-There are many ways to communicate with people and for them to communicate with Council each day, through a variety of channels.
-The most effective communication is timely and targeted, using the networks and outlets most relied upon in a community, rather than a general broadcast of information.
+There are many ways to communicate with people and for them to communicate with council each day, on many levels through a variety of channels.
+The most effective communication is that which is timely and targeted utilising the networks and outlets most relied upon in a community, rather than a general broadcast of information.
 All audiences have high expectations for rapid response and time critical information.

-When we consider our communication and engagement, much of what we do is about:
+When we consider our communication and engagement much of what we do is about:

-- Communicating information to people
+- · Communicating information to people

 - Seeking information from people

 - Involving people

-The communication channels we rely on are varied:
+The communication channels that we rely on are varied -